bobbicodes/menu/README.md

 ![animated slide](happyhemp-hd.gif)

+## Progress report Jan.
+24

+Investigated possible technologies to use and settled on HTML5 Canvas for the image manipulation and FFmpeg for video composition.

+### Background images

+Scraped the website for image assets and found a few that could be upscaled/tiled into nice looking 4k wallpapers.

 ## Development

 You'll likely want to change the name from `shadow-reagent` to whatever your project is called.
 Here's where you need to do that: